Cheer3142/Colab-EasyPlot/README.md

 # Colab-EasyPlot

-Easy Plotting Script on Colab that have an upload and download features.
+Easy Plotting Script on Colab that have an upload csv file and download graph plot image.